ubinux/dnf-plugin-tui/README.md

                   └──────────────────────────────────────────┘
 ```
 #### 3.1.3.2 Remove
-&emsp;&emsp;You can choose the package that you want to upgrade after enter "Remove" in main interface.
+&emsp;&emsp;You can choose the package that you want to remove after entering "Remove" in main interface.
 ```
         ┌────────────────────────────┤ Select package ├────────────────────────────┐
         │                                                                          │